jimken123/soda/steps_versioned_docs/version-v0.16.0/Core/Validate.md

 ---
 title: Validate Step | Core SDK Documentation
 sidebar_label: Validate
 description: Validate that the schema is valid for all entities.
-Use this step to easily automate forensic and e-discovery workflows using Sequence.
+Use this step to easily automate forensic and e-discovery workflows using Phoenix.
 tags: [Step, Core]
 hide_title: true
 hide_table_of_contents: true